+The Compensation Committee reviews the compensation of our executive officers on an annual basis and will make adjustments when warranted by personal performance, internal and external pay equity, and other considerations.
 The employment agreements for each NEO include certain severance payments and benefits if a NEO that is party to an employment agreement is terminated by the Company, including without "cause" or by the NEO for "good reason," as each term is defined in each respective employment agreement and were the result of arms-length negotiations with these NEOs.
 The severance provisions included in the employment agreements related to a change of control include a "double trigger" requirement, which we determined was appropriate and in the best interest of our stockholders.
-See "Severance and Change of Control Payments" on page 48.
+See "Severance and Change of Control Payments" on page 43.
 The employment agreements with these NEOs also include covenants related to post-employment obligations in areas such as competition with us, solicitation of our employees, and the confidentiality of certain information.